ExpPoint-MAE: Better interpretability and performance for self-supervised point cloud transformers: Introduction

 The most intuitive and (arguably) popular pretext task applied both in vision and language is the so-called “fill in the gaps”.
 It refers to tasks where input samples are truncated to occlude pieces of information or corrupted by applying various types of perturbations and noise.
 The deep learning model is given the damaged sample as input and is tasked to reconstruct/complete the original.
 During this process, the model learns features related to the sample’s class.
 These features are incredibly useful and can be leveraged to improve the performance of the model in downstream supervised tasks, involving potentially much smaller datasets.

 As this approach became more common, more sophisticated techniques of self-supervision were devised \citep{MoCo, sfclvr, Caron1}.
 However, few studies have actually delved into what it is that the models actually learn \citep{NEURIPS2021_652cf383, nguyen2021do, Chefer_2021_CVPR} and even fewer have examined point clouds in particular \citep{explainingpointnet, Tayyub_2022_ACCV}.
-Coupled with several challenges that arise in the domain shift from language/image to point clouds, we find that this particular area is lacking.
+Point Cloud models differ significantly from image-based ones.
+As opposed to an image’s canonical grid structure, uniform density and general data availability, the point clouds are highly irregular, highly inconsistent in terms of density, and are generally scarce compared to images.
+Additionally, contrary to an image’s fixed pixel position, point clouds are unordered, often different in terms of cardinality, and require that their handling be invariant to permutations.
+Due to these challenges that arise in the domain shift from language/image to point clouds, we find that this particular area is lacking.

 In this study we adopt the standard transformer as our baseline model.
 By "standard transformers" we refer to models that follow the architecture presented in ViT \citep{dosovitskiy2020vit}, as opposed to architectures that use transformer-like blocks.
 It is a highly versatile, strong architecture that has demonstrated incredible results in both language and vision, overtaking previous state-of-the-art models \citep{vitvresnet}.
 However, transformer-based works on point clouds do not reflect this success.
 In this work we explore various aspects of this architecture, in order to better understand its inner workings and find ways to improve its performance.
 We argue that our findings will be of further use in future works, since they are targeted at a widely used, general-purpose architecture rather than a specialized one.